USGS-WiM/NSSServices/Docs/Scenarios/Get.md

-Returns an array of available scenarios currently provided by the services
+Returns an array of available scenarios currently provided by the services.